BartSte/dotfiles/README.md

 This will read the password from stdin, instead of using pinentry.
 This cannot be done when you have no access to the command that is calling gpg.

+### DNS

+Custom dns servers can be set directly through NetworkManager, or by using systemd-resolved.
+The former is simpler but more limited compared to the latter.
+Both configurations can be found in the `dns` folder.
+For now the NetworkManager is used as we do not need a complex setup.

 ### Dotfiles-windows (Windows 10 & 11)

 - To initialize the repository copy the following line into powershell: